MennaReda2005/Hypertension-medical-rag2/README.md

 🛡️ Confidence & Relevance Check

-A key component of the system is the confidence/relevance checking layer.
+The system includes a confidence/relevance checking layer.

-Before returning a response, the system evaluates whether sufficient relevant information was retrieved.
+Before returning a response, the system checks whether sufficient relevant information was retrieved.

 If the available context is insufficient, the system can avoid confidently generating an unsupported medical answer.

-This provides an additional safety layer for a medical-domain RAG application.
+This provides an additional safety layer for the medical RAG pipeline.

 ---